The Chinese Culture Center is seeking new team members to join our dynamic team:

 To Apply: Please submit a resume, cover letter, portfolio or writing sample (no more than 2 pages) to [email protected]

-The Chinese Culture Center (CCC) is seeking volunteers to assist in staffing its contemporary art gallery!
+The Chinese Culture Center (CCC) is seeking volunteers to assist in engaging visitors in its contemporary art gallery!
 The Center is committed to giving voice to equality through sharing engaging experiences, creating dialogue through contemporary art.
-We are seeking enthusiastic volunteers who can engage and educate the public about our gallery and programs.
+We are seeking enthusiastic volunteers who can engage and educate the public about art exhibitions, programs, and about the Center.

-Requirements: · Interest in or knowledge of contemporary visual art · Interest in engaging visitors on issues about visual culture, ethnic studies, and other topics · Outgoing and enthusiastic about CCC exhibitions and educational programming · Excellent interpersonal and communications skills · Duties include staffing the gallery shop desk, being on hand to answer visitor questions about the gallery or about Chinatown, leading small impromptu gallery tours, introducing other CCC activities to visitors. · 3-month commitment; one six-hour shift per week (10-4pm)
+Requirements: · Interest in or knowledge of contemporary visual art · Interest in engaging visitors on issues about visual culture, ethnic studies, and other topics · Outgoing and enthusiastic about CCC exhibitions and educational programming · Excellent interpersonal and communications skills · Duties include greeting visitors at the gallery, being on hand to answer visitor questions about the current exhibition or about Chinatown, leading small impromptu gallery tours, introducing other CCC activities to visitors. · 3-month commitment; one six-hour shift per week (10-4pm)

 Benefits: · Opportunity to support one of the nation’s top organizations of its kind · Opportunity to learn about and be involved in exhibitions and programming from the curators, artists, staff members · Opportunity to work closely with key staff members in the organization · Professional training and opportunity to be involved in a fun and dynamic local arts and culture nonprofit

-CCC Arts Interns are expected to devote 10-15 hours per week to their semester-long internship.
+CCC Interns/Volunteers are expected to devote 10-15 hours per week to their semester-long internship.
 Position is unpaid.
 Students and recent graduates are welcome to apply.